up42/docs/source/specifications/data-transfer.rst

 This means that you do not need to handle the storing and retrieving of data for the next block in the workflow yourself.

-For every block that runs, any input data will be places on the filesystem in the ``/tmp/input`` directory.
+For every block that runs, any input data will be placed on the filesystem in the ``/tmp/input`` directory.

 Any block you write should save its output in the ``/tmp/output`` directory.